$19 Million Federal TIGER Grant Enabling Construction of “Cap” Over Interstate

 Plans are moving forward for a new, urban three-acre green space that will reconnect Pittsburgh’s historic Hill District with the city’s Downtown business and cultural center.

-Awarded a $19 million federal grant through the Transportation Investment Generating Economic Recovery (TIGER) program, the $26.4 million pedestrian park will be constructed on top of a bridge-like structure.
-The park will include “story” walls featuring the history of the Hill District, performance and green spaces, an outdoor classroom space, bike pathways, an amphitheater, and a bike-share station.
+Awarded a $19 million federal grant through the Transportation Investment Generating Economic Recovery (TIGER) program, the $26.4 million pedestrian park sits on top of a bridge-like structure.
+The park includes “story” walls featuring the history of the Hill District, performance and green spaces, an outdoor classroom space, bike pathways, an amphitheater, and a bike-share station.

-Green infrastructure will enable stormwater capture with rain gardens, native trees, shrubs, and grasses also helping to reduce noise from the interstate below.
-The park’s pedestrian and bike-friendly path system will be ADA-accessible.
-HDR Engineering, with LaQuatra Bonci Associates, the landscape architect subcontractor, have created the park’s design with input from the Hill District community.
+Green infrastructure enables stormwater capture using rain gardens, native trees, shrubs, and grasses also helping to reduce noise from the interstate below.
+The park’s pedestrian and bike-friendly path system is ADA-accessible.
+HDR Engineering, with LaQuatra Bonci Associates, the landscape architect subcontractor, created the park’s design with direct input from the Hill District community.